freqtrade/freqtrade/docs/exchanges.md

 Gate.io allows the use of `POINT` to pay for fees.
 As this is not a tradable currency (no regular market available), automatic fee calculations will fail (and default to a fee of 0).
 The configuration parameter `exchange.unknown_fee_rate` can be used to specify the exchange rate between Point and the stake currency.
 Obviously, changing the stake-currency will also require changes to this value.

+## Bybit

+Futures trading on bybit is currently supported for USDT markets, and will use isolated futures mode.
+Users with unified accounts (there's no way back) can create a subaccount which will start as "non-unified", and can therefore use isolated futures.

 ## All exchanges

 Should you experience constant errors with Nonce (like `InvalidNonce`), it is best to regenerate the API keys.
 Resetting Nonce is difficult and it's usually easier to regenerate the API keys.